**Alt text:** A person wearing a plain white T-shirt standing against a blurred background with several potted plants.

 Is It Wise to Lift a Celebratory Glass of Wine, or Will It Taint Your Skin’s Recovery?

-Alcohol is one of the worst things you can consume during tattoo curing or mending.
+Alcohol is one of the worst things you can consume during tattoo healing.

 • Blood thinning – Can increase bleeding, making the tattoo take longer to heal.